margaretmf/margaretmf.github.io/readinglist.md

 * Books on Islam, Spain, Africa, and Medieval History
 * Books on Iraq, Afghanistan, and Middle East
 * Age of Ambition: Chasing Fortune, Truth, and Faith in the New China
-* The Faith of Dolly Parton: Lessons from Her Life to Lift Your Heart by Dudley Delffs
 * Taylor Swift: The Whole Story
 * Fewer, Better Things: The Hidden Wisdom of Objects by Glenn Adamson
 * Bricks Now & Then: The Oldest Man-Made Building Material (BRAUN) by Chris van Uffelen